iter8-tools/iter8/mkdocs/docs/tutorials/istio/rollout-strategies/fixed-split.md

             value: https://raw.githubusercontent.com/iter8-tools/iter8/master/samples/istio/quickstart/vs-for-v2.yaml
     ```

-## 6. Observe experiment
+## 6. Understand the experiment
-Follow [Step 6 of the quick start tutorial](../../../getting-started/quick-start/istio/tutorial.md#6-observe-experiment) to observe metrics, traffic and progress of the experiment.
+Follow [Step 6 of the quick start tutorial](../../../getting-started/quick-start/istio/tutorial.md#6-understand-the-experiment) to observe metrics, traffic and progress of the experiment.
 Ensure that you use the correct experiment name (`fixedsplit-exp`) in your `iter8ctl` and `kubectl` commands.

 ## 7. Cleanup
 ```shell